-The Directors consider that, following a detailed review and advice from the Audit Committee, the Annual Report and Financial Statements for the year to 31 March 2023, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy.
+The Directors consider that, following a detailed review and advice from the Audit Committee, the Annual Report and Financial Statements for the year to 31 March 2025, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy.
 The Audit Committee reviewed the draft Annual Report and Financial Statements for the purpose of this assessment and, in reaching this conclusion, the Directors have assumed that the reader of the Annual Report and Financial Statements would have a reasonable level of knowledge of the investment industry in general and investment companies in particular.
 The outlook for the Company can be found on pages 6, 7 and 13.
-Principal risks and uncertainties can be found on pages 25 to 27 with further information in note 21 to the financial statements.
-There are no instances where the Company is required to make disclosures in respect of Listing Rule 9.8.4R.
+Principal risks and uncertainties can be found on pages 25 and 26 with further information in note 21 to the financial statements.
+There are no instances where the Company is required to make disclosures in respect of UK Listing Rule 6.6.1R(3).